-$^{^7\}mathrm{See}$ examples from ABC News, The Seattle Times, Slate Magazine, and the National Police Support Fund presence of a form of self-interest centering on service protection: the motive to protect the capacity of a LEA to provide service to one's household or neighborhood if or when needed.
+7See examples from ABC News, The Seattle Times, Slate Magazine, and the National Police Support presence of a form of self-interest centering on service protection: the motive to protect the capacity of a LEA to provide service to one's household or neighborhood if or when needed.

-8Quoted inABC News.
+8Quoted in ABC News.

 The literature on policy threat predicts that policies will mobilize to action those whom they directly or indirectly harm (Laniyonu, 2019; Walker, 2020).
 This prediction is applicable to proposals to DTP, as they evoke the threat of a policy change that could lead to salient perceived harms (e.g., reduced police service and public safety).
 Given that threats are highly catalyzing of political action (Miller and Krosnick, 2004), it is reasonable to expect that service protection would be an operative factor depressing voter support for DTP.
-Decades of research finds a relatively limited role of self-interest in shaping public opinion and political behavior (Sears and Funk, 1991; Lau and Heldman, 2009).
+Decades of research finds a relatively limited role of self-interest in shaping public opinion and political behavior (Sears et al., 1980; Lau and Heldman, 2009).
 Critically, this literature suggests that self-interest is most likely to be operative when the potential harms of a policy are clear and loom large for a set of affected stakeholders (Chong et al., 2001; Weeden and Kurzban, 2017).
-Examples of these "most likely" cases for self-interest include cigarette taxes and smokers (Green and Gerken, 1989), property tax cuts and homeowners (Sears and Citrin, 1985), estate taxes and lottery winners (Doherty et al., 2006), welfare spending and the newly unemployed (Margalit, 2013), and ACA enrollment and the infirm (Reny and Sears, 2020).
+Examples of these "most likely" cases for self-interest include cigarette taxes and smokers (Green and Gerken, 1989), property tax cuts and homeowners (Sears and Citrin, 1985), estate taxes and lottery winners (Doherty et al., 2006), welfare spending and the newly unemployed (Margalit, 2013), ACA enrollment and the infirm (Reny and Sears, 2020), and opioid treatment policy and residence in areas with high overdose rates (Benedictis-Kessner and Hankinson, 2019).

 DTP initiatives are akin to these documented most-likely cases on the grounds that they involve substantial perceived costs (e.g., reduced service and increased crime) to affected stakeholders (i.e., households under the jurisdiction of a financially impacted LEA).
-Americans are notably concerned about crime and victimization: when asked how much they worry about "crime and violence," 54% of Americans reported "a great deal" of worry and another 29% reported "a fair amount"9.
-A poll of Californians found that 65% were concerned about being the victim of a crime10 and surveys of Los Angeles County residents document significant concern over property and violent crime.11 Experimental evidence demonstrates
+Americans are notably concerned about crime and victimization: when asked how much they worry about "crime and violence," 54% of Americans reported "a great deal" of worry and another 29% reported "a fair amount" A poll of Californians found that 65% were concerned about being the victim of a crime 10 and surveys of Los Angeles County residents document significant concern over property and violent crime.11 Experimental evidence demonstrates that Americans believe that even small reductions to the size of their local LEA will result in increases in crime and decreases in public safety (Vaughn et al., 2022).
+In short, the threat of reduced service capacity when the police are needed should loom large for voters in affected jurisdictions, rendering self-interest a plausible and likely factor in shaping voter support for a DTP initiative.
+Alternately, if self-interest is not operative in shaping voter support for DTP, it would provide a strong addition from a new issue domain to the corpus of evidence concluding that electoral behavior is largely driven by forces other than self-interest.